How To Apply

 - In the 'Find courses by location or by training provider' option, it is easiest to find us by entering our Partnership name into the 3rd circle shown - state Essex School Direct (code 1OS - that's 1-Oscar-Sierra with a letter O, not a zero!)

-Having some school experience prior to, or during the process of your application, is always useful.
-However, please note that having no school experience will NOT preclude you from applying.
+Having some school or teaching experience prior to, or during the process of your application, is always useful.
+However, please note that having no such experience will NOT preclude you from applying.

 Enhanced Disclosure and Barring Service check (DBS)